3 Ways to Deal with your Inner Critic and Show More Confidence at Work (Name it, Tame it and Reframe it)

 Once you identify and own your inner critic, calm it down and look at it in a way that benefits you, you’ll exchange fear and doubt for increased self-confidence.

-First, I asked Mary-Jane to focus on what image comes to mind when she feels anxious and about to mess up.
+First, I ask Mary-Jane to focus on what image comes to mind when she feels anxious and about to mess up.
 She closes her eyes.
-Within a few seconds she sees the face of a client—a face of disappointment.
+Within a few seconds, she sees the face of a client—a face of disappointment.
 He tells her she’s failed.
-She is blindsided, paralyzed, unable to articulate her point of view and change their view of her.
-She identifies her feelings as anxious,” upset, angry, ashamed.
+My client is blindsided, paralyzed, unable to articulate her point of view and change the client’s view of her.
+Mary-Jane identifies her feelings as anxious, upset, angry, ashamed.
 She recognizes nervousness around the uncertainty.

 Next, I ask her how she would change the image.
 She immediately asks herself, “why do I assume someone will be disappointed in me?” and concludes, “I carry it around with me every day.”

-Mary-Jane understood she had chosen to entertain this little burden for years.
+Mary-Jane understands she had chosen to entertain this little burden for years.
 She owned it.
-With her emerging awareness, she recognized she has the authority to tame her inner critic.
+However, with her emerging awareness, she recognizes she has the authority to tame her inner critic.
 If she could carry it all these years, she could also “set it down.”